 Some people looking to give pain the cold shoulder turn to cryotherapy, a technique that involves standing in a chamber that is less than -200 degrees Fahrenheit for 3-5 minutes.
 People claim it reduces inflammation, improves mood, and boosts weight loss.
 A review of several studies found that cryotherapy can help prevent stress fractures in bones, reduce inflammation, and improve muscular pain in many, but not all, participants.
 However, cryotherapy isn’t regulated by the U.S. Food and Drug Administration, and it can be quite expensive.

-Always talk to your CHI St. Joseph and Texas A&M Health Network primary care physician before beginning any new treatments.
+Always talk to your St. Joseph and Texas A&M Health Network primary care physician before beginning any new treatments.
 These therapies shouldn’t replace treatment for any conditions but serve as complementary care instead.
-If pain is beginning to take over your life, schedule an appointment with a CHI St. Joseph Health orthopedic physician for advice tailored to you.
+If pain is beginning to take over your life, schedule an appointment with a St. Joseph Health orthopedic physician for advice tailored to you.

 Healthline | What Is Kinesiology Tape?